Does Your Yard Have Resting Bitch Face?

 There are so many stunning plants for the Central Texas landscape; Though choosing the right plants requires some homework or a professional educational consultant to help make the right choices for your space.
 Be sure plants chosen are for your hardiness zone, (we are zone 8) sun or shade and require little water.
 Make sure your native and adapted perennial plants and trees are properly spaced so you don’t end up with a blob in a few years.
 You can find several great plant pages for sun and shade on this blog or my Facebook page at Lisa’s Landscape & Design.
 There are also excellent recourses for central Texas native and adapted plants online from Grow Green Austin, TX A&M, or the Wild Flower Center website.

 It is a new year and new opportunity for change and growth so take some time for your own space and give it a little facelift. update and/or reduce lawn, water hogging plants and problem areas to create a space you can be proud of and enjoy for years to come.
-Just like people, landscapes evolve and require occasional tune ups so if you are feeling at a loss give me a call at 512-733-7777, or email me at firstname.lastname@example.org for a Garden Coach/Landscape Consultation, or visit the hundreds of pages, Pinterest, and do it yourself videos or blogs like mine for daily inspiration.
+Just like people, landscapes evolve and require occasional tune ups so if you are feeling at a loss give me a call or text at 512-733-7777, or better yet, email me at firstname.lastname@example.org for a Garden Coach/Landscape Consultation.
+You can also visit the hundreds of pages, Pinterest, and do it yourself videos or blogs like mine for daily inspiration.

 Your yard is the picture frame of your life.
 Simplify, update, and educate yourself on your land and make the most you can of it for yourself and those around you.
 Better yards increase real estate returns, set a standard for the neighborhood and invite “you” home with a smile.